mlg556/mlg556.github.io/_posts/2019-02-07-a-story-of-charged-equal-spheres.md

 We finally have the $$ \frac{a}{3}+\frac{b}{3}+\frac{c}{3} $$ we are looking for, and the right hand side converges to $$ 0 $$, as $$ \lim_{n\to\infty} (\frac{-1}{2})^n = 0 $$.

+## Convergence Rate

+This proof was about the special case $$ N = 3 $$ spheres, but I am guessing it can be extended to any finite number of spheres as long as no sphere is left unconnected.
+Also the convergence rate to the arithmetic mean probably is _slower_ as the number of spheres increase.
+To get a sense of the convergence rate in the numerical results, I will calculate the [standard deviation](http://mathworld.wolfram.com/StandardDeviation.html) of the sphere charges at step $$ N $$ to see how quickly it decreases.
+The script I wrote checks when the standard deviation is $$ 0 $$ and reports the number of steps it took.
+Running it a few times, it seems that for the three sphere case, the standard deviation converges to $$ 0 $$ at about $$ 55-60 $$ steps.
+For the case of 10 spheres, the script ran for about 15 mins and the standard deviation failed to converge to `0` (of course checking equalities in floating-point arithmetic is a bit sloppy) after 8 million steps; so we can empirically conclude that the convergence rate indeed decreases for larger number of spheres.

 ## Downloads

 [avg.py][1]